Last Updated on October 29, 2022.

 - If a hedgehog does not experience the daily sounds and smells of its new home it may remain shy and awkward and might want to hide rather than come out to eat.

 - For this reason it is important not to try and hide your hedgehog in a secluded area of your home, but to place the cage in such a way that it will include your new pet in your daily lifestyle.
 This way your hedgehog can quickly become comfortable with its new surroundings.
+It is suggested from an early age, that you begin leaving a television on with the hedgehogs that way they are used to some constant, appropriate level of noise.

 - Your hedgehog will have plenty of quiet time for himself at night once everyone has gone to bed and the lights are turned out.